University of Hawaii Maui College logo

 Key Highlights

-• Founded in 1931 as Maui Vocational School, demonstrating a long legacy of education.
+• Established in 1931 as Maui Vocational School, demonstrating a long-standing commitment to education.

-• Became part of the prestigious University of Hawaiʻi System in 1965, ensuring robust academic standards.
+• Became an integral part of the prestigious University of Hawaiʻi System in 1965, expanding its resources and reach.

-• Operates as a Public college within the UH System.
+• Operates as a public college within the UH System, led by President David Lassner, ensuring accessible, quality education.

 Timeline